Top 10 primates you should look out for while on safari in Uganda

 7. Patas monkey

 Patas monkeys live in big troupes of between 30 to 50 individuals.
-The chances are high to see these monkeys in their hundreds on a game drive while in Murchison Falls National Park.
+The chances are high of seeing these monkeys in their hundreds on a game drive while in Murchison Falls National Park and Kidepo Valley National Park.

 8. L’hoest monkey